 • Bent from the middle of the fin.

-• Ratio of body height and fin size is about 1:2.5.
+• Ratio of body height and fin size about 1:2.5.

 • At least a small filamentous extension of the spine.